symonlopes/rent-api/README.md

 Is a monolith architecture.

-The project is built using Gradle, Java 21, Spring Boot 3.5.x, Spring JDBC, H2 database 2.3.x, Flyway 11.x, Lombok, Junit.
+The project is built using Gradle,
+* Java 21
+* Spring Boot 3.5.x
+* Spring JDBC
+* H2 Database
+* Flyway
+* Lombok
+* Junit

 # TODO